percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

   `stopping` / `error`); the state machine mirrors `rsStatus`:
   `AppStateInit` until every replica is Ready, `AppStateReady` once Ready==Size, `AppStateError` on prolonged Unschedulable.
-- New status condition constants:
-  - `SearchReady` (`ConditionTypeSearchReady`) — placeholder for the "every enabled replset/shard is Ready" condition.
-  - `SearchUnsupportedByPSMDBImage`
-    (`ConditionTypeSearchUnsupportedByPSMDBImage`) — placeholder for
-    the "PSMDB binary does not expose the required parameters" case.

-  **Implementation status:** the constants are defined in `pkg/apis/psmdb/v1/psmdb_types.go` but the reconciler does not yet emit either condition.
-Wiring is tracked as a follow-up — `Status` on the per-replset/shard `SearchStatus` entry is currently the only signal users can read.

 ### 4.3 Internal Contracts